jamesthekee/jamesthekee.github.io/index.md

 ## Welcome to my page

-Hello I am james, I'm from the UK and I like creating stuff.
-I'm interested in <ins>simulations</ins>, <ins>machine learning</ins>, <ins>nlp</ins> hopefully I will add some more stuff about that on here in the coming future.
+Hello I am James, I'm from the UK and I like creating stuff.
+I'm interested in <ins>simulations</ins>, <ins>machine learning</ins>, <ins>nlp</ins>.
+Hopefully I will add some more stuff about that on here in the coming future.

-Some of the stuff I've made in the past is here:
+Some of my github projects are here:

 - [Centralised password manager](https://github.com/jamesthekee/password-manager)
 - [This website](https://github.com/jamesthekee/jamesthekee.github.io)